 Wilcom EMB files are the reason, and the right files for you to use with Wilcom TrueSizer.
 Why not other files?
-We’ll other files are tending to be locked like DST, DSB, PES etc. These files are designed for your embroidery machines not to manipulate in software.
+Well other files are tending to be locked like DST, DSB, PES etc. These files are designed for your embroidery machines not to manipulate or edit in software.
 However, TrueSizer does a pretty good job resizing these files, but still there are limitations.

 Let’s see how a DST performs with TrueSizer, and then compare with EMB file.

 VOILA!
 Just as I said TrueSizer itself gives us a warning “Non-native design”.

 Let’s Click OK, and see what exactly the limitations are.

 Everything seems pretty much OK, of course we haven’t done anything yet.
 Let’s select a certain part, and measure up the stitch spacing.
 (I’ll choose the nose part).

 See the difference?
 Now its 0.44mm, because it was 10% increased.
 You can do the math.